-SMBus/ I2C interconnections are a fundamental interface for various manageability components.
-There are three buses that are used in a multi-master fashion.
+SMBus/I2C interconnections is a fundamental interface for various manageability components.
+Three buses are used in a multi-master fashion:

 - Primary IPMB.
 An IPMB header is provided on the baseboard to support connectivity with third-party management PCIe cards.
-This bus operates as 100 kHz bus. - Secondary IPMB.
+This bus operates as a 100-kHz bus. - Secondary IPMB.
 This is the SMLink0 bus that connects the BMC with the ME in the SSB.
 This bus is considered a secondary IPMB.
 The ME and BMC communicate over this bus using IPMB protocol messages.
-Any devices on the bus must be 400 kHz bus tolerant. - PMBus.
+Any devices on the bus must be 400-kHz bus tolerant. - PMBus.
 This is the SMLink1 bus that both the ME and BMC use to communicate with the power supplies.
-This bus operates as 100 kHz bus.
+This bus operates as a 100-kHz bus.